 It can be tempting to jump in and buy a coffee machine (of any brand and type), especially when it is well-designed, makes great coffee and has a lot of bells and whistles.
 You need to think about a few things.

 This is what I will detail in this section.

 Kitchen Counter Considerations – Do You Have The Space?

 Some coffee machines are bigger than you expect them to be and need a number of accessories that are not included, such as a coffee grinder, milk steamers and so on.
 These can add to clutter and not look so good and, take up too much space.

 Also, storing such items like a grinder in a cupboard can be a drag to take it out, set them up every time.
 Also, certain coffee machines can be pretty big and take up a lot of space.
 Measure out the amount of space that you need before you buy it.

-Measure in all dimensions, as the Ninja coffee makers are notably taller than regular drip coffee makers and home espresso machine that you have seen.
+Measure in all dimensions, as the Ninja coffee makers are notably taller than regular drip coffee makers and home espresso machines that you have seen.
 They are bigger than the average coffee maker by 20% to 25% on average.